 AI development is expensive.
 Companies need strong balance sheets, healthy margins, and consistent cash flow to sustain their competitive positions.
 Avoid companies burning cash with no clear path to profitability.

 Many AI companies see stock prices rise on promises alone.
 Focus on businesses generating real, growing revenue from AI products.
-Revenue is the ultimate proof that an AI moat translates into business value.
+Revenue is the clearest proof that an AI moat translates into business value.

 Risks to Consider with AI Stocks

-Even the best AI stocks carry risks that investors must acknowledge:
+Even the best AI stocks carry risks that investors should acknowledge:

 Regulatory Risk: Governments worldwide are developing AI regulations.
 Companies that depend on data collection could face restrictions that impact their competitive advantages.